Flashforge Creator 4 (A/S): Independent Dual Extruder 3D Printer with Interchangeable Extruders

 Factories use Creatbot 4 print farms to scale up production of mechanical parts, with over 48 parts printed simultaneously on each setup.

-Flashforge Creator 4 3D printed parts arranged on a table in a commercial setting, showcasing industrial precision and capability.
+Flashforge Creator 4 3D printed parts arranged on a table in an industrial setting, showcasing precision and capability of the professional printer.

 Which filaments can you use with the Flashforge Creator 4?